MicrosoftDocs/win32/desktop-src/WmiSdk/swbemservices-associatorsof.md

 ---
-Description: Returns a collection of objects (classes or instances) called endpoints that are associated with a specified object. ms.assetid: a78e6701-6779-4a02-b811-23b2da4f4167 ms.tgt_platform: multiple
+description: Returns a collection of objects (classes or instances) called endpoints that are associated with a specified object. ms.assetid: a78e6701-6779-4a02-b811-23b2da4f4167 ms.tgt_platform: multiple
 title: SWbemServices.AssociatorsOf method (Wbemdisp.h)